 Chief of storytelling, tour guide extraordinaire and strategic director

-Sarah has been working in the biking and hiking tourism industry for seven years and as a bicycle evangelist for nearly two decades.
+Sarah has been working in the biking and hiking tourism industry for almost a decade, and as a bicycle evangelist for nearly 20 years.
 Her work has included community-focused bicycle support as well as media campaigns; she is still locally famous for having pushed a fast food chain to officially allow bicycles in their drive-throughs, inspiring a Portland ordinance requiring bicycle and pedestrian access to drive-through windows if there is no other ordering option.

 Sarah’s storytelling roots come from a long tradition of writing, from literary essays to a rich blogging career and a strong background in journalism.
 She works to weave research-based historical facts and anecdotes together with science and native mythologies, as well as the particular cultural mythologies of a city, to inform both her personal writing and the company’s tour narratives.